DND-DRDC-RDDC/OS_PyCoMod/README.md

     ! pip install git+https://github.com/DND-DRDC-RDDC/OS_SIRplus.git

 After installing the package, import SIRplus into your code.
-The examples that follow assume SIRplus has been imported as follows, using the abreviated name *sp*.

 ```Python
 import sirplus as sp
 ```

+The examples that follow were tested in [Google Colab](https://colab.research.google.com) and assume that SIRplus has been installed and imported as above using the abreviated name *sp*.

 ## A simple SIR model example